muygalan/100-days-of-code/log.md

 **Thoughts:** Again, this course is "okay."
 I guess I'm more of a technical person and prefer things to be broken down more in-depth with definitions and such.
 After eventually finishing this course I may deviate from Treehouse (just for a bit) to seek other thorough reading material before returning back.

+### Day 34: April 20th, 2018

+**Today's Progress**: Completed  Introduction to HTML and CSS, began HTML Basics!

+**Thoughts:** Another successful week of coding at 5AM!
+(Except for Tuesday).
+I feel like things are really coming along.
+I do believe I should utilize other resources in addition to Treehouse to reinforce my understanding of the concepts.

 ---

 ### Day 0: February 30, 2016 (Example 1)